richburroughs/dojo201904/dojo.md

 - Network Latency
 - Packet Loss

+^Types of attacks or failures

 ---

 ![fit](images/chaos_experiment_card.png)

-^Abort conditions - big red button
+^Abort conditions - what would cause us to stop the experiment?
+^Increase in error rate or latency, moving towards an SLO violation ^Big red button

 ---